fylgja/fylgja-fontface/README.md

 | `$formats`   | local, woff2, woff | The file formats of the font-face.  |
 | `$load`      | swap               | Loading option of the font          |

-_If an option is NULL it will be filled in by the font-face defauls_
+_If an option is NULL it will be filled in by the font-face defaults_

 _If an option is missing.
 Plz leave a feature request._